 “I Feel Fine”

 You might also want to reassure the other driver after a car accident by telling them that you “feel fine” or were not injured.
-You might tell the other driver that you were not hurt if they ask you if you need 911.
-However, unless you require immediate medical attention, you should avoid talking about injuries immediately after a car accident.
+You might tell the other driver that you don’t need 911 if they ask you if you need it.
+However, you should avoid mentioning injuries immediately after a car accident unless you require immediate medical attention.
 Many car accident injuries take days or even weeks before they begin causing noticeable pain or symptoms.
-If you claim at the scene of the car accident that you did not suffer any injuries, it can hurt your credibility if you later file an injury claim from the accident.
-The insurance company may try to argue that you are exaggerating your injuries or that the injuries you have claimed were caused by something other than the accident.
+It can hurt your credibility if you file an injury claim from the accident later.
+If you claim that you did not suffer any injuries at the car accident scene, the insurance company may try to argue that you are exaggerating your injuries.
+Or that the injuries you have claimed were caused by something other than the accident.

 “Let’s Settle This on Our Own”